tacibey/kraffe-roasters/src/content/blog/en/airflow-control-in-commercial-coffee-roasters.md

 4. Chaff removal
 5. Pressure balance inside the drum

-As explained in our guide on [**Heat Transfer In Coffee Roasting]( https://krafferoasters.com/blog/heat-transfer-in-coffee-roasting/)., convection is heat carried by moving air.
+As explained in our guide on [**Heat Transfer In Coffee Roasting**]( https://krafferoasters.com/blog/heat-transfer-in-coffee-roasting/)., convection is heat carried by moving air.
 This makes airflow one of the primary mechanisms of heat transfer rather than simply an exhaust function.

 ---